 In your second year, you must write a thesis and complete two specialist optional papers.
-Options that have been offered in recent years include the government and politics of particular European countries, including the UK, France, Russia, Germany and Italy, and thematic subjects such as presidentialism and comparative European parliaments.
+Options that have been offered in recent years include The Political Sociology of Post-Communist States, Politics in the EU, EU Foreign Policy, the government and politics of European countries such as the UK and France, and thematic subjects such as Comparative Presidentialism, Comparative Political Economy and Comparative European Parliaments.

 At the end of the course, you are required to sit two three-hour written examinations in the optional papers of your choice and submit a thesis of not more than 30,000 words.

 Graduate work in politics will prepare you for an academic career in the field, either in Oxford or elsewhere, but the DPIR also celebrates the substantial number of its graduates working in government, in diplomatic services, and in senior positions in the private sector.

 The DPIR is committed to engaging with its alumni community.
 The alumni programme is now underway and includes an annual publication ('Inspires’), a website forum, alumni networks and tailored events.

 - MPhil in International Relations